 Address Matching Software: Validating and Linking Location Data at Scale

 Address matching software identifies when two or more address records refer to the same physical location, even when the records use different formatting, abbreviations, component ordering, or levels of completeness.
 It combines address parsing (splitting compound address strings into structured components), standardization (normalizing abbreviations, directionals, and suffixes to postal authority conventions), fuzzy comparison (scoring the similarity of standardized components), and optionally validation (confirming the address exists in a postal authority database like the USPS Address Management System).
-Address matching is a prerequisite for customer deduplication, mailing list merge/purge, logistics optimization, and any process where location data must be accurate and non-redundant.
+Address matching is a prerequisite for customer deduplication, mailing list merge purge, logistics optimization, and any process where location data has to be accurate and non-redundant.

-Address data is the second most variable field type in enterprise systems (after person names).
-The same physical location can appear as "123 North Main Street, Suite 400, Springfield, IL 62701" in one system and "123 N. Main St. Ste 400, Springfield, Illinois 62701-1234" in another.
-Without address matching, these are treated as two different locations, creating duplicate customer records, redundant mailings, and inaccurate analytics.
-This guide covers why address matching is distinctly challenging, the three-stage matching process, the role of [INTERNAL LINK: 5B, address standardization] as a prerequisite, and enterprise scenarios where address matching delivers the highest ROI.
-For the broader matching process, see our data matching guide.
+Address matching is one application of data matching, the broader discipline of identifying when different records refer to the same real-world entity.
+Address data is the second most variable field type in enterprise systems, behind person names.
+The same physical location can appear as “123 North Main Street, Suite 400, Springfield, IL 62701” in one system and “123 N. Main St. Ste 400, Springfield, Illinois 62701-1234” in another, and without address matching those become two different locations, creating duplicate customer records, redundant mailings, and skewed analytics.

 Why Is Address Matching Uniquely Challenging?